yimjia/Time-Series-Augmentation/README.md

 The develoepd CVAE is not limited to augmenting the time series of extratropical cyclone’s wind speeds and flood elevations, it can also be applied to augment any time series data (one-dimensional or multidimensional), which would be benefit from augmentation.
 <br/><br/>

-For more information, please refer to the manuscript:
-"Convolutional Variational Autoencoder for Northeast US Coastal Wind and Flood Hazard Data Augmentation".
+For more information, please refer to Jia, Y., and Sasani, M. (2025).
+"Convolutional Variational Autoencoder for Northeast US Coastal Wind and Flood Hazard Data Augmentation", Neural Computing and Applications.
 <br/><br/>

 As **prerequisites**, users need to have basic knowledge of machine learning or deep learning and have access to run Python and Matlab codes.